COUNTRY PUB & DINING

 Situated in the small hamlet of Stoke Doyle, just a mile and a half from the picturesque market town of Oundle, the Shuckburgh Arms, though a traditional pub, has a stylish new interior with a contemporary edge.
 The original fireplace, complete with stained glass window still remains, as do the exposed beams.

-Don Harding has created an extensive menu which combines the freshest seasonal ingredients, and all meat produce sourced locally where possible.
+We have an extensive menu which combines the freshest seasonal ingredients, and all meat produce sourced locally where possible.
 The dining areas offer a relaxed, cosy and informal environment.